frenetisch-applaudierend/ios-drag-and-drop/Readme.md

 If you don't do anything until the method returns, then by default for both methods the operations `-removeDraggingView` is called which removes the drag view without any animations.

-If you'd like more control over the proces you can use `-removeDraggingViewAnimatedWithDuration:animations:` which allows you to pass an animation block.
+If you'd like to animate the removal you can use `-removeDraggingViewAnimatedWithDuration:animations:` which allows you to pass an animation block.

 Third, for most control you can use the `-beginRemovingDraggingView`/`-completeRemovingDraggingView` method pair.
 Once you called `-beginRemovingDraggingView` the dragging view is considered "being removed" and you can return from the method without a default action happening.
 Then at any point you can remove the dragging view by calling `-completeRemovingDraggingView`.
 This can be useful if you need to chain animations for example.